 The most commonly reported adverse events of finasteride are in the domains of sexuality and mental health.
 In many cultures, these topics carry social stigma, and may be considered inappropriate in formal settings [2,3].
 Moreover, participants might lack awareness, vocabulary or motivation to articulate their concerns.
-Both interviews and written questionnaires could raise concerns about being exposed and shamed.
+Revealing sexual problems, in interviews or written questionnaires, calls up fears of being seen as insufficiently masculine .

-Three polls (P6, P8 and P9) included responses for severe or persistent side effects.
+Three polls (P3, P5 and P6) included responses for severe or persistent side effects.

 |ID & source||Date posted||Participants||% with side effects||% with severe or persistent side effects|

 Table 2 shows summary statistics of included polls.
-The mean proportion with side effects, giving each poll equal weight, was 42.9% (SD 10.3), with a range of 27.3% to 55.4%.
-When data were pooled, the mean proportion reporting side effects was 47.4%.
-The mean proportion experiencing severe or persistent side effects of finasteride was 16.9% (SD 3.8).
+The mean proportion with side effects, giving each poll equal weight, was 41.4% (SD 9.8), with a range of 27.3% to 53.4%.
+When data were pooled, the proportion reporting side effects was 43.7%.
+The proportion experiencing severe or persistent side effects of finasteride was 16.1%.

 Figure 1 shows a box-and-whisker plot of the distribution of poll results, with a black diamond representing the adverse event rate in a Phase III clinical trial of Propecia.